ADEK007/ADEK007/README.md

 Experimenting with IoT projects like an ESP32-based smart coffee/tea vending machine

-🌱 What I’m Learning
+🌱 What I’m Learning:
 I’m actively deepening my knowledge in circuit design and the embedded software lifecycle, aiming to contribute to research and future innovations in IC mask design.

-🤝 Let’s Connect
+🤝 Let’s Connect:

 I’m always open to collaboration on exciting projects, especially in embedded systems, IoT, or circuit design.

 ⚡ Fun Fact

 Did you know that a circuit can run on both voltage and current?
 It’s one of the most fascinating aspects of electrical engineering!